trhacknon/EMAGNET/README.md

 __So, you don't have to contact me about this since I am well aware that emagnet does not catch all uploads anymore__

-This text was added: 2020-06-06 and I will do my best to get out the new version before 2020-06-10
+This text was added: 2020-06-06 and I will do my best to get out the new version before 2020-06-10 (will be delayed some days)

 #### The upcomming version is _alot_ faster, see sample how fast it download 51 different files and counting data: